pandas-dev/pandas/doc/source/user_guide/missing_data.rst

 .. note::

     The choice of using ``NaN`` internally to denote missing data was largely for simplicity and performance reasons.
-It differs from the MaskedArray approach of, for example, :mod:`scikits.timeseries`.
-We are hopeful that NumPy will soon be able to provide a native NA type solution (similar to R) performant enough to be used in pandas.
+    Starting from pandas 1.0, some optional data types start experimenting with a native ``NA`` scalar using a mask-based approach.
+See :ref:`here <missing_data.NA>` for more.

 See the :ref:`cookbook<cookbook.missing_data>` for some advanced strategies.